StockSharp/AlgoTrading/Designer/Gallery/README.md

 # Strategy Source Code Directory

-This directory contains the source codes of trading strategies available in the "Strategy Gallery" section of the [Designer](https://stocksharp.com/store/strategy-designer/) platform.
-The strategies are presented in both schematic form and C# code, providing users with a range of customizable trading solutions.
+This directory contains the source codes of trading strategies available in the [Strategy Gallery](https://doc.stocksharp.com/topics/designer/strategy_gallery.html) section of the [Designer](https://stocksharp.com/store/strategy-designer/) platform.
+The strategies are presented in both [schematic form](https://doc.stocksharp.com/topics/designer/strategies/using_visual_designer.html) and [C# code](https://doc.stocksharp.com/topics/designer/strategies/using_csharp.html), providing users with a range of customizable trading solutions.

 ## Overview